Carpenter Summit

-Of the four 4000 ft highway summits eastward of San Diego, the Laguna Summit is the second.
-The third is Crestwood Summit followed by the Tecate Divide.
+Of the four 4000 ft highway summits eastward of San Diego, the Carpenter Summit is the first.
+It is followed in order by Laguna Summit, Crestwood Summit, and Tecate Divide.

 Construction

-The Interstate 8 route was realigned from Arnold Way onto Alpine Boulevard as it passed through Alpine and the Viejas Indian Reservation, before entering the Laguna Mountains and the Cleveland National Forest mostly paralleling the alignment used by old US 80.
+The Interstate 8 route was realigned from Arnold Way onto Alpine Boulevard as it passed through Alpine and the Viejas Indian Reservation, before entering the Laguna Mountains and the Cleveland National Forest, mostly paralleling the alignment used by the old US 80.